blawson69/DoorMaster/README.md

 ## Skill Checks

 When a character [attempts](#doormaster-characters) to pick a lock, break down a door, or disable a trap, they will be provided a number of options.
 These are designed to accommodate the greatest number of game rules and the GM will need to announce which one(s) the players can use.
 The options provided are:
 1. Two sets of [tools](#tools) are relevant to these tasks: Thieves' Tools and the Portable Ram.
-As they are most the specific and the most likely "GM approved" option, one of these tools sits at the top of the list.
+As they are most the specific and the most likely "GM approved" option, one of these tools sits at the top of the list, if present.
 2. The skill closest to relevant use for the task will be provided.
 For Dexterity-based tasks, this skill is Sleight of Hand skill.
 Strength-based tasks use Athletics.
 If the character is proficient in the skill, that bonus is included in the attempt.
 3. The base attribute bonus corresponding to the skill is the final option.
 Lock picking and trap disabling are Dexterity-based, and door breaking is Strength-based.